OctopusDeploy/docs/docs/projects/steps/conditions/index.md

 :::warning
 With the exception of the following steps:

 - `Deploy a Release`
+- `Health Check`
 - `Manual Intervention Required`
 - `Send an Email`
-- `Health Check`

-This functionality is available on all other steps
+This functionality is available on all other steps.
 :::

 Enabling this option gives you the ability to automatically retry a step if it fails, with up to three attempts.
 This feature is particularly useful when dealing with steps that commonly fail due to temporary or transient errors during deployment.